 Artist In Public Service.

-Towards The Right To Be Defenceless.
+Mobilising For The Right To Be Defenceless

 An idea has no significance or meaning unless someone makes it their own.